-In our family, we celebrate Shabbat each week and Passover each year so I wanted to look at the Jewish ‘High Holy Days’ as they are known, to find some rituals we could use to enrich our faith at home.
-I’m not going to give an exhaustive overview here, (because you have google too!) but focus on what elements we could adapt and use.
+I wanted to look at the Jewish ‘High Holy Days’ as they are known, to find some rituals we could use to enrich our faith at home.
+I’m not going to give an exhaustive overview here, (because you have google too!) but my focus is what elements we could adapt and use.

 In Autumn there are three main Jewish festivals: